 In steps 11 to 20, energy-related information about the network is updated during the media delivery session.
 If it detects a change in this information, the Media-aware Application may decide to reconfigure the media delivery session:

 20a.
-The Media-aware Application selects the appropriate configuration according to energy-related information provided in step 21.
+The Media-aware Application selects the optimal configuration based on the energy-related information provided in step 20.
+The configuration decision is driven by both the received energy data and possibly the end-user's preferences.

 20b.
 If the configuration selected in the previous step is different, the Media-aware Application reconfigures the Media Access Function.